rskottap/imfind/FINDME.md

 3. Finds the most similar images based on similarity between the user description and the generated image description embeddings (nothing fancy, just your simple dot products).

-- If no gpu is available, by default uses the BLIP image captioning model which is much smaller in size and has fast inference times even on cpu.
+If no gpu is available, by default uses the BLIP image captioning model which is much smaller in size and has fast inference times even on cpu.
-- **If gpu is available and LLaVa-v1.5 model can be loaded and run, only then uses the LLava model.
+**If gpu is available and LLaVa-v1.5 model can be loaded and run, only then uses the LLava model.
 Else, uses BLIP on gpu.
 LLaVa on cpu is too slow.**
-- EasyOCR is used in both cases.
+EasyOCR is tried in both cases.

-⚠️ If successful on GPU with LLaVA model, then `export IMFIND_USE_LLAVA="True"` to speed up by ~20 seconds!
-Set to "False" to disable LLaVA use and use BLIP model on GPU instead.

-- Try `ls ~/.cache/mmry/image_and_text_to_text/blobs | wc -l` to see how many images are cached for the big llava model.
+Try `ls ~/.cache/mmry/image_and_text_to_text/blobs | wc -l` to see how many images are cached for the big llava model.
 See in cache `image_to_text` for blip model.

 #### Possible errors while running LLaVa 1.5 on GPU
 - If Pytorch reserved but unallocated memory is a lot, then try `export PYTORCH_CUDA_ALLOC_CONF=expandable_segments:True`